dkhan21/CS490-Developers-Next-Door-Team/README.md

 # CS490-Developers-Next-Door
-Code Translation and Conversion Tool: Build a code translation tool that converts code between programming languages, with GPT-3 assisting in the translation process and ensuring code correctness
+**Code Translation and Conversion Tool**: Build a code translation tool that converts code between programming languages, with GPT-3 assisting in the translation process and ensuring code correctness

 ## Redwood Repo
 Our project is built with **Redwood**, a full-stack framework.